facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.X/VideoId_Component.md

 ## 4. Component usage

-Below will be shown how to execute the functionality of the current component.
+The following will show how to execute the functionality of the current component.

 <div class="warning">
 <span class="warning">:warning:</span>